 3. Link and Promote Your Forum

 SEO is not a short-term fix, but rather a long-term strategy.
-It will take time to achieve results and doing any or all of the above will not yield an overnight ascension to the front page of Google.
-It is important to promote and link to and from your forum.
+It will take time to achieve results and doing any or all of the above will not deliver a front page SERP result overnight.
+It takes time, my friends!

-- Form partnership and link exchange arrangements with friendly websites who are not in direct competition.
+- Form partnerships and link exchange arrangements with friendly websites who are not in direct competition.

 - Promote and link to your forum on social media as well as in email correspondence such as newsletters or within your email signature.

-Search engines value many things, but they all want their users to find information that is relevant to what they are looking for.
-If your forum remains true to its purpose and your community loves you, search engines will too.
+Search engines value many things, but their ultimate goal is to deliver relevant information that's of quality and will be useful to the searcher.
+If your forum remains true to its purpose and your community loves you, it's likely that the search engines will too.